 Consider these charcoal arrangements:

-Three-Zone Heat: Spread the coals on either side of the grill, and leave the middle of the grill empty to use for cooking with indirect heat.
+Three-Zone Heat: Place the coals on either side of the grill, leaving the center unfilled so that indirect heat can be used to cook food.
 This method is perfect for large roasts and thicker cuts of meat.

-Ring of Fire: Create a circle around the edges of your charcoal grate with your coals to provide direct heat around the perimeter, and indirect heat in the center.
-This setup is usually used to smoke meat.
+Ring of Fire: To provide direct heat around the edges and indirect heat in the center, form a circle with your coals around the edges of your charcoal grate.
+Typically, meat is smoked using this setup.
 To add delicious smoky flavor to your food, add some hardwood such as cherry or applewood with your coals.

 Pro tip: Always soak wood chips for at least an hour before using them, otherwise they will burn too quickly without imparting that delicious smoky flavor.